theborakompanioni/azure-docs.de-de/articles/vs-azure-tools-publish-webapplicationwebsite-windows-powershell-script.md

 <properties
-   pageTitle="Publish-WebApplicationWebSite (Windows PowerShell-Skript)) | Microsoft Azure"
-   description="Informationen zum Veröffentlichen eines Webprojekts auf einer Azure-Website.
-Dieses Skript erstellt die erforderlichen Ressourcen in Ihrem Azure-Abonnement, wenn sie noch nicht vorhanden sind." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Publish-WebApplicationWebSite (Windows PowerShell script) | Microsoft Azure" description="Learn how to publish a web project to an Azure website.
+This script creates the required resources in your Azure subscription if they don't exist." services="visual-studio-online" documentationCenter="na" authors="TomArcher"